Officers & Board Members

 Antti Heinonen

-Antti holds degrees in economics and mathematics from the University of Helsinki, and has written several books on banknotes and their history.
+He holds degrees in economics and mathematics from the University of Helsinki and has written several books on banknotes and their history.
+He updates regularly the global demand for banknotes and contributes to the discussion on the future of cash.
+He is currently an external advisor to the Bank of Finland.

 Quote from Antti Heinonen